smartenies/illinois_cchs/README.md

 ## Survey weights

 Responses come from a non-probability (convenience) panel.
 Post-survey weights (`normalized_weight`) were built by raking to American Community Survey 5-year PUMS (2020–2024) targets for Illinois adults with a co-resident child under 18, across age, gender, race/ethnicity, and education.
-Use the weights for population estimates, e.g. in R:

 Weighting efficiency ≈ 0.72 (effective n ≈ 748).